Estate Asset Investigation for Attorneys & Fiduciaries

 How fees work for the estate

 In many estates, investigation fees may be treated as an administration expense payable from estate assets — subject to court approval and the advice of counsel.
-Recovery success fees are deducted from recovered assets before transfer, so recovery is effectively self-funding.
+The recovery success fee applies only to cryptocurrency we access and transfer directly.
+Traditional assets identified during the investigation — accounts, real property, unclaimed funds — are reported for the fiduciary or counsel to claim directly; we charge no percentage on those.
 The $500 Known Asset Access engagement fee is credited against the success fee on recovery.

 When nothing is found or recovered